B4rtekk1/Password_Manager/README.md

 - **Master Password**: A single master password is used to encrypt and decrypt all stored credentials.
 - **Command-Line Interface**: Simple menu-driven interface to add, view, or exit the program.
 - **Persistent Storage**: Passwords are stored in a JSON file (`passwords.json`) and loaded on program startup.
+- **Password generator**: Generate strong random passwords containing lowercases, upercases, digits and special characters.

 ## Prerequisites

 - Go 1.16 or higher
-- Standard Go libraries and `golang.org/x/crypto` for cryptographic functions
+- Standard Go libraries and third party libraries `golang.org/x/crypto` and `golang.org/x/term`

 ## Installation